Synthetixio/synthetix-subgraph/README.md

 ```

 > Note: due to The Graph limitation, only `1000` results will be returned (the maximum allowed `first` amount).
 If you use the predefined queries in `@synthetixio/data` it will grab all the results unless you pass a `max` field.
 You can also read the docs for more info on pagination if writing a custom query: https://thegraph.com/docs/graphql-api#pagination

+## Build and Deploy

+To build and deploy the subgraphs, run `npm run deploy` for the CLI.
+You will have the option to update the Synthetix contract ABIs, build the updated subgraph, and deploy to the hosted service and/or decentralized network.

+The CLI automatically generates the main subgraph, which is composed of the other subgraph in the `subgraphs` directory.
+You can also use the CLI to deploy the component subgraphs to the hosted service for faster development and testing.